The Trump-Stone friendship faces its biggest test yet

 “I’m an agent provocateur,” Stone admitted in “Get Me Roger Stone,” a Netflix documentary that featured Trump and another high profile figure who has been caught in Mueller’s net, former Trump campaign manager Paul Manafort.

 Born Aug.
-27, 1952 in Connecticut, Stone recalled in an interview that he found his calling around age 8 during the 1960 presidential campaign that pitted John F. Kennedy versus Richard Nixon.
-He said his school held a mock vote and that year he was for the Democrat.
+27, 1952, in Connecticut, Stone recalled in an interview that he found his calling around age 8 during the 1960 presidential campaign that pitted John F. Kennedy versus Richard Nixon.
+He said his school held a mock vote and he was for the Democrat.

 JFK cleaned Nixon’s clock in that school election.
-But a few years later Stone was handed Barry Coldwater’s “The Conscience of a Conservative” and he switched to the Republican side.
+But a few years later Stone was handed Barry Goldwater’s “The Conscience of a Conservative” and he switched to the Republican side.

 By 1972, Stone was working for Nixon’s re-election campaign.
 His official title was scheduler.
 His real job, he said, was dispatching people to spy on Hubert Humphrey’s campaign.